ftorning/github-cheatsheet/README.md

 # Git Cheatsheet

+## A couple of notes

+Once you have created a local repository in a local directory, you must be in that directory to make any changes (pull, push add, etc)

+You will sometimes here Git and Github used interchangeably, but they are completely different things:

+        *Git is a version control system (which for class, we access through Git Bash).
+Git allows us to create repositories for projects where work can be tracked and done collaboratively.
+A git repo is saved in the directory where the project is located, usually in a hidden sub-directory ```.git```.

+        *Github is a website that stpres repositories on the internet (remotely) an allows multiple people to work collaboratively on the same project without making conflicting changes.

-Below are very basic Github steps and commands for reference.
+Below are very basic Git steps and commands for reference.
 If you need additional information or are unsure about the use of a function, use ``$ git <function> -h`` for a manual (this works for linux commands too!)

 For example: